diging/tethne-services/README.md

 * `IdentityCluster.py`:
 IdentityCluster class uses Machine Learning(RandomForestClassifier) to cluster paper instances belonging to the same author.
 We first build an initial cluster using the class `InitialCluster`.
-Algorithm to build the IdentityCluster:
+Please read the example below to understand it's usage

     * An example usage of this API is shown below